 Hi, it’s David Perecman, owner of the Perecman Firm PLLC.
-This is the first of what will be a monthly column, “David’s Corner.”
+This is my monthly column, “David’s Corner.”
 In it, I will talk about new developments in the area of New York construction accidents.

-I am going to try to stick to discussing a selection cases that have been decided in the last month, but since this is the first David’s Corner, I want to just go back a bit to earlier this year.
-This case is William Fabian Hoyos v.
+I am going to try to stick to discussing a selection cases that have been decided in the last month, but since this is a new column, I want to just go back a bit to earlier this year.
+In my fist installment, I talk about the case William Fabian Hoyos v.
 NY-1095 Avenue of the Americas, LLC, et al, decided by the Appellate Division, First Department in Manhattan.
 The decision made by the court involved a progressive and correct interpretation of the law.

 To understand what the court decided, you first need to understand that the laws that protect construction workers in New York are powerful and can be used by a construction worker injured on a construction site to get properly compensated for an injury.
 Under these laws, for example, if an entire new building is being built or a site is being excavated, the owner and general contractor are legally required to provide proper safety devices and a safe place to workers anywhere on the project site.

 But what happens if the project a worker is on is only in part of the building?
 Say they only work on a project that involves five floors in a 25-story building, and they are injured because of an unsafe loading dock on the ground floor that isn’t technically part of their project?
 Are they considered on the construction site so that they are protected by New York’s laws?